kiranemani/MyChat_App/README.md

 User should change the details on his first login, other wise it will not allow the user into chat room.

+Instead of Database, I have used csv file to store the data and pandas to manage data.